‘Days Of Our Lives’ Spoilers: Soap Promises Hot Hookups For Summer

 — Days of our Lives (@nbcdays) June 17, 2018

-Days of our Lives fans will also see JJ Devaraux (Casey Moss) and Theresa Donovan (Jen Lilley) continue to grow closer.
+Days of our Lives fans will also see JJ Deveraux (Casey Moss) and Theresa Donovan (Jen Lilley) continue to grow closer.
 Although Theresa has been focused on getting her former fiance Brady Black (Eric Martsolf) back, it seems that she may start falling for JJ, who has been supporting her throughout her entire custody ordeal.

 Viewers will also see more of Eric Brady (Greg Vaughan) and Jennifer Horton (Melissa Reeves) as well as Kate Roberts (Lauren Koslow) as she gets steamy with the new hunk in town, a lawyer named Ted (Giles Marini).